jkone27/jkone27.github.io/index.md

 # About Me #

-I define myself as software worker, we are somewhat far more similar to industrial worker, in this dawn of the third industrial revolution.
+I am a software worker, in this dawn of the third industrial revolution.
-I enjoy to program in C# and F#, in .NET. this website is just a test.
+I enjoy to program in C# and F#, in .NET.
+I graduated in electronic engineering, mostly forgot about it, i do like abstractions.

+# Current Mantra List #
-# Mantras are subject to variation over time and are mostly in random order as advices in life #
+## subject to variation in time and space ##

 * readable
 * human